 Before beginning, prep your can by washing and removing the label.
 Don't worry if you still have bits of glue and paper on the can.
 You will be covering it completely.

 After you are done with your can, cut your jack-o-lantern face pieces from your felt.
 This project uses only a small bit of felt.
-So, if you have a scrap, you probably have enough.
+So, if you only have a scrap of felt, you probably have enough.
 You can also use black foam or black fabric if you don't have any felt.

 This is a perfect Halloween craft for your elementary-aged kids or tweens.
 Decorate your recycled finds and make some cute and functional Halloween decorations.

-For more Halloween projects, please follow my Halloween fun Pinterest board:
+If you're looking for more Halloween activities, please follow my Halloween Fun for Kids board: